Last Updated on August 21, 2024

 - One takes care of the other: The monitored area is at best twice as large with two cameras operated in parallel.
 Because you can secure one with other.
 If the camera is discovered and stolen, there is a high probability that the second camera will be tracked and that photos of the thief will be available.

-- Different types of game cameras: We know from daily practice that every hunting camera has different strengths and weaknesses.
+- Different types of game cameras: We know from daily practice that every hunting camera has strengths and weaknesses.
 One is invisible at night, but the other takes perfect night shots.
 A third one is super small or super durable.
-If you use several trail cameras at the same time, you can combine the respective strengths of the various models.
+If you use several trail cameras, you can combine the respective strengths of the various models.

 7. Safe game camera positioning